Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Ruse was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Ruse was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ruse's cultural diversity was found to be above average, with 23.4% of its population born overseas and 18.5% speaking a language other than English at home.
-Christianity was the main religion in Ruse as of 20XX, comprising 59.7% of people.
-However, Islam was overrepresented, making up 6.7%, which is substantially lower than Greater Sydney's average of 12.5%.
+Ruse's cultural diversity is above average, with 23.4% of its population born overseas and 18.5% speaking a language other than English at home.
+Christianity is the predominant religion in Ruse, comprising 59.7% of the population.
+Islam is present but underrepresented compared to Greater Sydney's average: it makes up 6.7% of Ruse's population versus 12.5%.

 Frequently Asked Questions - Diversity